realgs/skryptowe20/L5_solutions_flask/README.md

 # Currency and sales API

-This repository consists of files needed to run locally API with USD and PLN exchange rates and sales from Northwind sample database.
+This repository consists of files needed to run (locally) API with USD and PLN exchange rates and sales from Northwind sample database.

 ## Data sources

 Database used in this project is a Northwind samlpe database, re-engineered for SQLite3, which is available here: https://github.com/jpwhite3/northwind-SQLite3

-USD exchange rates are obtained from http://api.nbp.pl/ and saved to database.
+USD exchange rates are obtained from http://api.nbp.pl/, complemented with values for days without ratings and saved to database.

 ## Prerequisites
 ### Install packages